1

 What Is Oracle?

-data in a very structured way.
-It allows users to store and retrieve related
+which manages data in a very structured way.
+It allows users to store and

-data in a multiuser environment so that many users can concurrently access
+retrieve related data in a multiuser environment so that many users can

-the same data.
-All this is accomplished while delivering high performance.
+concurrently access the same data.
+All this is accomplished while delivering

-A database server also prevents unauthorized access and provides efficient
+high performance.
+A database server also prevents unauthorized access and

 What Is an Oracle Database?